explosivegaming/scenario/README.md

 4) More advanced users may want to play with the other configs files within `./config` but please be aware that some of the config files will require a basic understanding of lua while others may just be a list of values.

-5) Once you have made any config changes that you wish to make open factorio, select play, then start scenario (or host scenario from within multiplayer tab), and select the scenario which will be called `scenario-master` if you have downloaded the latest stable release and have not changed the folder name.
+5) Once you have made any config changes that you wish to make open Factorio, select play, then start scenario (or host scenario from within multiplayer tab), and select the scenario which will be called `scenario-master` if you have downloaded the latest stable release and have not changed the folder name.

-6) The scenario will now load all the selected modules and start the map, any errors or exceptions raised in the scenario should not cause a game/server crash so if any features don't work as expected then it may be returning an error in the log, please report these errors to [the issues page](issues).
+6) The scenario will now load all the selected modules and start the map, any errors or exceptions raised in the scenario should not cause a game/server crash, so if any features do not work as expected then it may be returning an error in the log.
+Please report these errors to [the issues page](issues).

 ## Contributing

-All are welcome to make pull requests and issues for this scenario, if you are in any doubt please ask someone in our [discord].
+All are welcome to make pull requests and issues for this scenario, if you are in any doubt, please ask someone in our [discord].
 If you do not know lua and don't feel like learning you can always make a [feature request].
 All our docs can be found [here][docs].
 Please keep in mind while making code changes:

 * New features should have the branch names: `feature/feature-name`
 * New features are merged into `dev` after it has been completed, this can be done through a pull request.